Mohammed-AboLEneen/Mohammed-AboLEneen/README.md

 ## Projects

-### Project 1: Awesome Weather App
+### Project 1: Fun Tourism App

-This weather app utilizes Flutter's rich UI components and integrates with a weather API to display real-time weather data.
-It showcases my skills in working with API integration, state management, and designing intuitive user interfaces.
+This Flutter application is designed to streamline trip management.
+It allows users to create personalized accounts, plan their own trips, and follow other users.
+By joining trips created by others, users can share experiences and enjoy their journeys together

-### Project 2: Flutter Chat Application
+### Project 2: Bookly App

-I developed this chat application using Flutter and Firebase.
-It includes features like real-time messaging, user authentication, and image sharing.
-This project demonstrates my expertise in working with Firebase services and implementing real-time communication features.
+View many books comes from google book API with ability to navigate using URL launcher to read it. this app has ability to handle errors and data comes form server.

-### Project 3: Flutter E-Commerce App
+### Project 3: Notes App

-The Flutter E-Commerce app is a fully functional mobile application for online shopping.
-It includes features like product listings, cart management, and secure payment integration.
-This project showcases my ability to build complex and scalable applications using Flutter.
+Save Notes in device local storage using Hive Package.
+Beautiful design with animations.

 ## Code Samples